freifeld/triangledeformations/README.md

 Instructions:

-In the terminal:
+You first need to compile some cython files.

-	cd cy/rodrigues/
+	cd <where-you-put-this-repo>/triangledeformations/cy/rodrigues/

 	make

-	cd ../rot_btwn_two_vecs/
+	cd c<where-you-put-this-repo>/triangledeformations/rot_btwn_two_vecs/

 	make

-Now, in the main directory, try:
+Then:

+	cd <where-you-put-this-repo>/triangledeformations/

 	python simple.py

 If you get no errors, it means that the code is working.
-Inside simple.py, at the end of the file you will see how to use the code.
+Inside simple.py, at the end of the file, you will see how to use the code.
 The important thing is the call:

 	Simple.compute_deformations(Xs,Ys,Rxs,Rys,As,Ss,Qs)

-That's the only function you need to use.
+That's probably the only function you will need to use.

-Please let me know if you get stuck.

 Oren Freifeld